xielab2017/EasyMicroPlot/README.md

 ## AMAZING FEATURE
 When mapping and microbial relative abundance  filies have already been deposited in working directory,
-users could activate easy mode to perform a complete workflow with default parameters start and generate results in workspace.
+users could activate easy mode to perform a complete workflow with default parameters and generate results in workspace.
 ```
 EMP_MICRO()
 ```